 With its expanded eligibility requirements for second-, third- and fourth-year students, including transfer students, the Martin Luther King Jr. Scholarship is benefiting even more students of color.

-Saint Louis University is the only institution of higher education in St. Louis with our home city included in the institution’s name.
-So it’s important that the University help further the academic success of children and teens right in our own backyard, especially those deterred by poverty.
+With the signing of the Clock Tower Accords, SLU has strengthened the collective efforts of students, staff and faculty to help further the academic success of children and teens right in our own backyard, especially those deterred by poverty.

 College workshops are one of the most illuminating ways high school juniors and seniors can see what’s required to successfully make that transition to college student — and college graduate.

-In the summers of 2016 and 2017, hundreds of local elementary and high school students — many of whom came from disadvantaged families and school districts — participated in nearly 50 separate academic programs on our campus.
+In the summer of 2019, hundreds of local elementary and high school students — many of whom came from disadvantaged families and school districts — participated in more than 60 separate academic programs on our campus.
 Those programs, we believe, exposed students to new discoveries, experiences and role models that we hope will stimulate a commitment to school and studies — and a brighter future.

 Little Medical School, Little Nursing School and Little Sports Medicine School programs brought a kid’s-eye view of medicine and science to K-5 students — and stimulated aspirations.
 Introductory programming classes offered hands-on desktop and mobile coding with Java, Scratch, HTML5 and Swift for middle school students.
 Engineering and aviation academies for high school students provided week-long immersive introductions to those careers.

 In addition, SLU community members are helping the Diversity in Action program at five middle schools in the Parkway School District, located in west St. Louis County.